solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 I have assayed polarized light, whose application should never be omitted when dealing with the analysis of minerals or rocks; the results were not conclusive enough to eliminate all the doubts.
 I will disclose these results later in their entirety.

+Mr. Hahn sees the entire mass of the chondrites composed of organisms; Mr. Weinland sees only two-thirds of it; Mr. Rzehak (_Das Ausland_, No. 26, 1881) does not see any at all, and examining everything, I had to align myself with the view of the latter observer.

 ...

 ## Explanation of the Figures